KILTprotocol/docs/docs/concepts/02_Credentials/02_ctypes.md

       age: {
         title: { default: "Age" }
         description: {
-          default: "The age og the license holder"
+          default: "The age of the license holder"
         }
       }
     }